Seven Unhealthy Coping Mechanisms For Stress And Difficult Emotions

 By engaging with either of these adaptive coping mechanisms, people can work through their problems in a way that builds resilience and prepares them for the next time difficult times arise.

-What are 3 coping strategies?
+What are the three main types of coping strategies?

 Three coping methods are problem-oriented, emotion-oriented, and avoidance-oriented.
 Problem-oriented coping consists of efforts aimed at solving the problem.
 Engaging with problem-oriented coping involves targeting the cause of stress in a practical way that tackles the problem in a way that directly reduces the stress.
 Problem-oriented coping strategies aim to reduce or remove the stressor’s cause through problem-solving, time-management strategies, and obtaining social support.